jacksund/simmate/README.md

 ## What is Simmate?

-The Simulated Materials Ecosystem (Simmate) is the ultimate toolbox and library for computational materials research.
+The Simulated Materials Ecosystem (Simmate) is the ultimate toolbox and helper for computational materials research.

-Even if you consider yourself 100% an experimentalist, Simmate's barrier to entry is built to be as low as possible -- in fact, you don't need to know how to code at all.
+Even if you consider yourself an experimentalist, Simmate's barrier to entry is built to be as low as possible -- in fact, you don't need to know how to code at all.
 Simmate is built to guide your studies and generate property predictions with a single mouse click.
-Computational research can be intimidating because there are so many programs to choose from, and it can become overwhelming to pick which to use and how to mix-and-match them for your specific project.
+Computational research can be intimidating because there are so many programs to choose from, and it's hard to mix-and-match them for your specific project.
 And that's why we've made Simmate!
 We aim to be the glue between all these different programs, databases, and utilities.
 We do the heavy lifting, and explain these other programs to you along the way.

 At the other end of the spectrum, we provide an extremely powerful API for experts.
 Those familiar with the field can view Simmate as an alternative to the [Materials Project](https://materialsproject.org/) stack ([Atomate](https://github.com/hackingmaterials/atomate), [PyMatGen](https://github.com/materialsproject/pymatgen), [MatMiner](https://github.com/hackingmaterials/matminer), and [more](https://matsci.org/)), where we opperate under a very different coding philosphy. **Here, usability and readability are our top priortities.** The first step toward that end is an "all-in-one" package rather than many separate programs.
 This includes a core material science framework, workflow management, database orm, and a website interface.
 Experts can jump to our "Coding Philosphy" section below for a more in-depth description.

 ## Installation

 **Don't panic** if your new to coding coding and Python.
-When you're ready to start learning, you can advance to our [30min Start-Up Tutorial]() where we teach you everything from the beginning.
+When you're ready to start learning, you can advance to our [15min Start-Up Tutorial]() where we teach you everything from the beginning.

-If you're confortable with Python, you can install simmate quickly and easily with...
+If you're confortable with Python, you can install Simmate quickly and easily with...
 ```
 conda install -c conda-forge simmate
 ```